 Permission to register for a class on an audit basis must be granted in writing by the instructor.
 Also see information on auditors in the Undergraduate Bulletin.

 Currently Enrolled Students

 - A student may not register to audit a course after the first week of class for the semester.
-The deadline to register for or declare an audit for Spring 2016 is Friday, January 15, 2016.
+The deadline to register for or declare an audit for Fall 2016 is Friday, August 26, 2016.